carandraug/testmatrix/README.md

 > new ones.

 I will be using the original Higham's work as basis for implementing missing functions in [GNU Octave](http://www.gnu.org/software/octave/).
+That means the head of the repository will *NOT* be the original release, and may not be working at all.
+Check the initial commit (or tag v3.00) for the actual latest release of the toolbox.

 While the original Test Matrix Toolbox was distributed without a license, I received permission from Professor Higham to use it under the GNU General Public License version 3 or later:

 On 6 May 2013 13:50, Nick Higham <Nicholas.J.Higham@manchester.ac.uk> wrote:
 > Dear Carnė,